versionone/VersionOne.AppCatalog.Web/TECHNICAL.md

 ![Azure web site dashboard](./doc/images/technical/azureDashboard.png)

-# Let's GET into AngularJS world
+# GET into the AngularJS world

 We've covered the web service implementation and the technical details of MongoLab and Azure.
 Now, let's get into the best part: AngularJS on the front-end.